 Diversification is another way you can mitigate your risk when investing.
 Spreading your money across different investments and regions can help you to mitigate any risk by reducing the impact of poorly performing investments on your Plan.
 Putting all your eggs in one basket can be risky.
 Imagine a company you have invested in runs into financial trouble, and you’ve invested all of your money into the company, your investments will likely suffer.

 How to invest in a Stocks and Shares ISA

 Did you know?
 Investments are subject to UK tax which could eat into your returns.
 With this in mind, you could choose to make the most of your returns by investing in a tax-efficient Stocks & Shares ISA.
-Your ISA allowance allows you to invest up to £20,000 per tax year (subject to change) without paying UK tax on any gains - meaning you get to keep more of your returns!
+Your ISA allowance for the 2022/23 tax year allows you to invest up to £20,000 (subject to change) without paying UK tax on any gains - meaning you get to keep more of your returns!